 Posted on September 3, 2020 by Travis Peterson

 Did you choose, or inherit, a DMS that isn’t working for your dealership and now you feel stuck?
-Do you keep renewing your contract because you’re concerned about losing data and documents if you switch to a new provider?
+Do you keep renewing your contract because you’re concerned about losing data and documents if you pursue a DMS change?

 The typical DMS contract lasts five years.
 But the law mandates you retain documents for seven years.

 Welcome to the DMS “gotcha” moment which prevents a dealership from undergoing a DMS change.
 It’s no accident that many legacy DMS contract terms fall just short of what the law demands.
 These DMS systems have one goal: catch you in a repetitive renewal cycle so you never make it to the end.

 It doesn’t have to be this way.
 You can break the cycle, avoid that “gotcha” moment, and be DMS independent.

 Independence is as simple as owning your data.
 When you implement a third-party platform to scan your documents and/or retain your month-end DMS data, you truly own that data.
 Your DMS provider no longer has ownership over it.
 It’s yours to access, retrieve, and retain, anytime, and anywhere.
 You don’t have to worry about document retention periods and the overlap with DMS contract renewals which may lead to an inevitable DMS change.